0xProject/0x-protocol-specification/staking/staking-specification.md

 One way to mitigate this danger is to store the state variables in a single immutable contract, which is inherited by both the state and logic contract.
 This will work, but it does not future-proof against external changes that may result from changes to Solidity or the EVM.

 The best way we found to mitigate this danger is with runtime sanity checks.
 We hardcode the expected slot and offset of each state variable and assert the value every time the logic contract is updated.
-This is handled in the Staking Contract constructor [here](https://github.com/0xProject/0x-monorepo/blob/3.0/contracts/staking/contracts/src/Staking.sol).
+This is handled in the `Staking` contract constructor [here](https://github.com/0xProject/0x-monorepo/blob/development/contracts/staking/contracts/src/Staking.sol).

-See [LibProxy](https://github.com/0xProject/0x-monorepo/blob/3.0/contracts/staking/contracts/src/libs/LibProxy.sol) for the proxy code.

-### 11.2 Tracking for Reward Balances for Pool Members
+### Tracking for Reward Balances for Pool Members

 This section describes the workflow for tracking and computing the portion of a pool's reward that belongs to a given member.
 The general equations for this are shown below.